adriaciurana/DragGAN/README.md

 pip install -r requirements.txt
 ```

-I suggest you install pytorch separately with the CUDA version you need.
+I suggest to install pytorch separately with the CUDA version that you need.

 # Implementation
 In the file drag_gan.py you will find the entire implementation of the paper.
 The implementation is efficient (only uses pytorch).